syncfusion-content/blazor-docs/blazor/file-manager/how-to/customize-http-handler.md

 ```

-Configure the authentication code details in the server application’s **program.cs** file.
+Configure the authentication code details in the service application’s **program.cs** file.

 ```cshtml